andreaskweber/php-boilerplate/README.md

 - [Debug a script with php-debug](docs/images/debug/debug-command.png)
 - [XDebug connected with PhpStorm](docs/images/debug/debug-view.png)

-You also can use a permanent alias to enable debugger for every script.
+You also can use a `php-debug-on` and `php-debug-off` to enable and disable debugger for every script.

 - [Enable und disable debugger for every script](docs/images/debug/permanent-alias.png)